 Miyabi Birchwood SG2 Nakiri Knife (6.5″ / 165mm)

 - Slightly curved blade profile (can be good or bad depending on preferences)

 Miyabi is a popular knife brand that is made in Japan, but from a German kitchen company called Zwilling.
 It’s a bit confusing.
 Basically, the German company has and office / production center specifically set up in Japan to make their Miyabi line of knives.

 This particular knife uses the excellent SG-2 powdered steel.
 It has a hardness rating of HRC 63.
-It has excellent edge retention and cutting performance, though may be difficult to sharpen for beginners.
+It offers excellent edge retention and cutting performance, though may be difficult to sharpen for beginners.